 There’s exciting news on the prostate cancer front.
 If you ejaculate frequently, your risk of getting prostate cancer may be reduced.
 How often is frequent?
-A study at Harvard Medical School says 21 times a month.
+A study at Harvard Medical School says a month.
 A similar Australian study points to seven times a week.

 But there’s a catch: one study suggests it’s only an effective preventative measure in men age 50 and older.